danfmaia/CodeQuery-API/README.md

    mv template.env .env
    ```

-3. **Customize the Variables**: Adjust the variables in the `.env` file according to your project’s requirements:
+3. **Customize the Variables**: Adjust the variables in the `.env` file according to your project's requirements:

    ```plaintext
    # Project Settings